leanprover/vstte2024/README.md

 ## Acknowledgments

-This conent is based on [material written by David Thrane Christiansen](https://github.com/david-christiansen/lean-fkbh-24-2) for the tutorial "Lean for the Functional Programmer", presented at *Mødegruppen for F#unktionelle Københavnere* by David Thrane Christiansen on 2024-08-27 and 2024-09-24.
+This content is based on [material written by David Thrane Christiansen](https://github.com/david-christiansen/lean-fkbh-24-2) for the tutorial "Lean for the Functional Programmer", presented at *Mødegruppen for F#unktionelle Københavnere* by David Thrane Christiansen on 2024-08-27 and 2024-09-24.